Giratena/Succubus-Senki-Translation-Project/English translation/README For english translation patch.txt

 folder into the source game folder.

-To add the extra voices for Mileena, Cherish, Luminara, and Alice, Unzipe the file named 追加ボイス.zip, and place the contents in Materials > Voice.
+To add the extra voices for Mileena, Cherish, Luminara, and Alice, Unzip the file named 追加ボイス.zip, and place the contents in Materials > Voice.
 These characters will now have voiced dialogue!
+(There are multple zips files.
+Unzip them all and place the contents in the voice folder)

-As of now, Ch1~9 has been translated!
+As of now, Ch1~10 has been translated!

 If you have any bugs/typos to report, or if you'd like to support the translation, please let me know on the translation discord server!-> https://discord.gg/rxsQSPZ